slevithan/oniguruma-to-es/README.md

 - `asciiWordBoundaries`: Use ASCII-based `\b` and `\B`, which increases search performance of generated regexes.
 - `captureGroup`: Allow unnamed captures and numbered calls (backreferences and subroutines) when using named capture.
   - This is Oniguruma option `ONIG_OPTION_CAPTURE_GROUP`; on by default in `vscode-oniguruma`.
-- `ignoreUnsupportedGAnchors`: Remove unsupported uses of `\G`, rather than erroring.
-  - Oniguruma-To-ES uses a variety of strategies to accurately emulate many common uses of `\G`.
-When using this option, if a `\G` is found that doesn't have a known emulation strategy, the `\G` is simply removed.
-This might lead to some false positive matches, but is useful for non-critical matching (like syntax highlighting) when having some mismatches is better than not working.
-  - Parsing and validation don't ignore `\G`, so e.g. `\G+` will still error.
 - `recursionLimit`: Change the recursion depth limit from Oniguruma's `20` to an integer `2`–`20`.

 ### `target`